 While this approach is convenient to use and makes use of optimized implementations for compute intensive operations, it does not take the actual structure of the neural network and the data path into consideration.
 Especially in layers that are memory bound, this causes constant cache thrashing resulting in significant performance drops.
 For this, the developers of these optimized libraries started to create specialized implementations of sequences of layers, trying solve these problems.
 However, this is just trying to circumvent the actual problem.
 The structure of a neural networks can be seen as computer program.
 While for C/C++ or other languages we have compilers that tune the code to run optimally, no such technology exists for neural networks, that takes the structure of the network into account and tries to optimally map it onto the computing hardware.

-Sol takes over the control of neural networks and reshapes their execution process.
-It analyzes the underlying structure and applies a series of optimizations (including operation reordering, loop merging, kernel fusion, etc.) to maximize the data reuse in neural network layers and to utilize caches and other on-chip memories more efficiently.
+SOL takes over the control of neural networks and reshapes their execution process.
+It analyzes the underlying structure and applies a series of optimizations (including operation reordering, loop merging, kernel fusion, etc.) to maximize the data reuse in neural network layers, to utilize caches and other on-chip memories more efficiently and optimize external library parameters to deliver optimal performance.
 While we alter the computations we ensure that we do not alter the results.
 Therefore we rely solely on optimizations to instructions, caching, and workflows and do not employ alternative algorithms, approximations, data types with lower accuracy or other methods that could influence the results.
-Our initial prototype already achieves up to 41.1% and 35.7% on CPUs and GPUs respectively for prediction on state-of-the-art neural networks, compared to PyTorch.
-Please refer to our technical report for more details and results from Sol.

 Our approach aims at assisting data scientists with their work and not push them to become high performance computing experts.
-For this we designed Sol to have a very simple API interface.
-The following example shows how to initialize a Densenet 201 using PyTorch, optimize it using Sol and execute the forward pass.
-To enable Sol, only the two comment lines need to be added to the source code (example shows syntax of newest Sol development version).
+For this we designed SOL to have a very simple API interface, which is demonstrated in Code 1.
+Figure 1 shows performance measurements for CPU and GPU compared to PyTorch 1.2 and SOL.